poppyzenzi/AD_GWAS_pipeline/README.md

 `--sample`: Sample file corresponding to input bgen (can also use `--keep` / `--remove` flags to only include individuals that pass QC filtering, see REGENIE documentation)

-`--covarFile`: Covariate file path with the header FiD IID C1 C2 C3 etc.
+`--covarFile`: Covariate file path with the header `FID IID C1 C2 C3`

 `--covarCol`: Covariate column names